Hewlbern/DataExploration/Prototypes/CompViz_Traffic_Counts/README.md

 ## Instructions
-Re-adjust inputs with the traffic video of your choice as per below and run t_detection.py when finished.
+Re-adjust inputs at **t_detection.py**  with the traffic video of your choice as per below and run t_detection.py when finished.

 Your output will be "./tester" dir with frames and etc, and "data.csv" file with format "time, vehicles".

 Use compile  script to create video from frames.

 How to create report plot -> change in the variables within the file depending on the data csv.

-How to adjust.
-Edit **t_detection.py** .
-Should be relatively straightforward.